 Jakira earned a Bachelor of Science degree in Sociology, with a concentration in Crime and Justice, from Suffolk University.
 She is currently pursuing a master’s degree in Public Policy with two years of professional experience within government service and a passion for civil rights advocacy that advances marginalized populations.
 She leverages sociological theories, her analytical skills and cross-cultural acumen to analyze and contextualize sociological conditions.

 Leah Dozier Walker

-VirginiaLeah Dozier Walker is Director of Equity and Community Engagement at the Virginia Department of Education, where she leads statewide efforts aimed at advancing education equity, closing the achievement gap and decreasing disproportionality in student outcomes.
-Resolute in her commitment to community impact, Ms. Dozier Walker has devoted her career to public service and social justice.
-Leah has more than twenty years of public sector experience in Virginia, working for Mayor Dwight C. Jones Administration in the City of Richmond, Governor Timothy M. Kaine at the Virginia Department of Medical Assistance Services, the Democratic Caucus in the Virginia House of Delegates, the Virginia Legislative Black Caucus and its Foundation, Richmond City Council and Congressman Robert C. “Bobby” Scott.
+VirginiaLeah Dozier Walker devotes her career to public service and social justice resolute in her commitment to community impact.
+With more than twenty years of public sector experience, Leah has worked for Dwight C. Jones Administration in the City of Richmond, Governor Timothy M. Kaine at the Virginia Department of Medical Assistance Services, the Democratic Caucus in the Virginia House of Delegates, the Virginia Legislative Black Caucus and its Foundation, Richmond City Council and Congressman Robert C. “Bobby” Scott.

-Born and raised in Southern California, Leah earned her Bachelor of Arts Degree in Political Science from Hampton University and a Master of Public Administration from Virginia Commonwealth University.
+Leah was born and raised in Southern California.
+She earned her bachelor of arts degree in political science from Hampton University, and a master's in public administration from Virginia Commonwealth University.
 Leah lives in Richmond, Virginia and is the proud mother of two daughters.